-Once a dire and ageing Little Chef, these services were recently taken over by Welcome Break and given a completely new list of brands.
-It's open from 11am until "late".
+Once a tired Little Chef, these services were taken over by Welcome Break in 2010 and given a completely new list of brands.

 Due to a shortage of space HGVs are banned from the services, but there is room for coaches.

-First two hours free for all vehicles, after which cars must pay £6.
-Prices can be paid at the pay and display machines in each parking area.
+First two hours free for all vehicles, after which cars must pay £15.
+Prices can be paid in Starbucks or in the pay and display machines in each parking area.

 Trivia and History